6 Tips For Skiing When Overweight & Common Misconceptions

 That way, when you experience these things, you won't be discouraged or surprised.
 If you find yourself getting fed up with the sport, don't feel bad about taking a break and sitting in the lodge for an hour or two to warm up and get your determination back.

-Taking breaks is especially a good idea if you are not accustomed to a lot of exercise.
+Taking breaks is especially a good idea if you are not accustomed to a lot of exercises.
 If you push yourself too hard, you will end up hating the sport and could end up seriously injuring yourself.
 With time you will fall less, be in more control, and be able to last longer on the slopes before needing a break.